Theta Health

 Severe burnout has far-reaching effects on people and organizations in ways that are intertwined.
 A grim picture is painted by the decline in job satisfaction, creativity, and interpersonal harmony as well as organizational issues like lower productivity and increased turnover rates.

-Burnout is linked to a higher impact of medical mistakes, employee turnover, and resignation.
-The average yearly turnover rate for the mental health workforce is estimated to be over 30%, which is greater than the rates for other high-turnover occupations like teaching and medicine.
+Burnout is linked to a higher rate of medical mistakes, employee turnover, and resignation.
+The average yearly turnover rate for the mental health workforce is estimated to be over 30% — meaning roughly one in three mental health workers leaves their job each year, a rate higher than in teaching or medicine.
+The result is that the people most needed to treat burnout are themselves burning out.
 A multifaceted strategy that takes into account both organizational culture and individual well-being is needed to address severe burnout.

 Prevention and Coping Strategies